 - Provides relief in arthritis pain.

 How did this Gemstone Evolve?

-Tourmaline came from the Sinhalese term “turmali,” which was used to describe all colored crystals on the island of Sri Lanka.
+Tourmaline mineral came from the Sinhalese term “turmali,” which was used to describe all colored crystals on the island of Sri Lanka.
 Dutch traders discovered this stone off the West Coast of Italy in the late 1600s or early 1700s.
 This all-encompassing name reflects the inability of ancient gem dealers to distinguish tourmalines from other stones.
 Red and pink tourmalines, for example, were once thought to be rubies.
 Pink gemstone is known as the birthstone for October.